Why There's a Rubber Duck in My Journaling App

 Michelangelo supposedly said that when he carved a statue, he wasn't creating anything.
 The figure was already inside the marble.
 He was just removing what didn't belong.

 The duck was already in the app.
-It just took a while to see it.
+It just took a friend's nudge and a little time for me to see it.